Day-by-Day / February 10, 1806

 Two maples

-Fort Clatsop, Astoria, OR Willard and Colter return from the salt works reporting that two men there are very sick.
-Willard has cut his knee with his tomahawk.
-Lewis describes two maples common to the area.
+At Fort Clatsop near present Astoria, Oregon, Pvts.
+Willard and Colter return from the salt works reporting that two men there are very sick.
+Willard has cut his knee with his tomahawk while butchering elk, and Lewis describes two maples common to the area.

 Two Salt Makers Return